unm-historiography/2016-fall/docs/essays/scientific-history.md

 ### Suggested Readings
 Antonio Perez-Ramos, *Francis Bacon’s Idea of Science and the Maker’s of Knowledge Tradition*

+Singleton, Charles S., ed.
+Art, Science, and History in the Renaissance.
+Baltimore: Johns Hopkins Press, 1967.

+Greenblatt, Stephen.
+The Swerve: How the World Became Modern.
+New York: W.W.
+Norton, 2012.

+Jacob, P. L. Science and Literature in the Middle Ages and the Renaissance.
+With over 400 Wood Engravings.
+New York: F. Ungar Pub., 1964.

+Kaufmann, Thomas DaCosta.
+The Mastery of Nature: Aspects of Art, Science, and Humanism in the Renaissance.
+Princeton, NJ: Princeton University Press, 1993.

+Wightman, W. P. D. Science and the Renaissance.
+Vol. 1.
+Edinburgh: Oliver and Boyd, Published for the University of Aberdeen, 1962.

+Sarton, George.
+Six Wings: Men of Science in the Renaissance.
+Bloomington: Indiana University Press, 1957.

+Mignolo, Walter.
+The Darker Side of the Renaissance: Literacy, Territoriality, and Colonization.
+2nd ed.
+Ann Arbor: University of Michigan Press, 2003.

 ### Suggested Primary Sources
 Leonardo Bruni, *History of the Florentine People*